Backyard: United Kingdom

+Australia

+In Australia, until the mid-20th century, the back yard of a property would traditionally contain a fowl run, outhouse ("dunny"), vegetable patch, and woodheap.
+More recently, these have been replaced by outdoor entertainments such as a barbecue and swimming pool.
+But, since the 1990s, the trend in Australian suburban development has been for back yards to disappear as the dwellings now occupy almost all of the building plot.

+In higher latitudes, it is economical in low land value regions to use open land surrounding a house for vegetable gardening during summers and allow sunlight to enter house windows from a low horizon angle during winters.
+As land value increases, houses are built nearer to each other.
+In order to preserve some of the open land, house owners may choose to allow construction on the side land of their houses, but not build in front of or behind their house in order to preserve some remnants of open surrounding land.
+The back area is known as the backyard or back garden.

 Overview

 A back garden arises when the main building divides the surrounding gardens into two.
 This happens especially in the high density housing of British cities and towns.
 A semi-detached house typical of the British suburbs of the 20th century will have front gardens which face the road and provide access.
 The back gardens in such cases will be more secluded and access will typically be via the dwelling or by a path around the side.
 A front garden is a formal and semi-public space and so subject to the constraints of convention and law.
 However, the back garden is more private and casual, and so can be put to more purposes.

 If the housing is terraced, then no side path is possible and access may be provided by an alley which runs behind the rear of the terrace.
 While buildings opening directly onto a street may not have a front garden, most will have some space at the back, however small; the exception being back-to-back houses found in northern industrial towns in England such as Leeds, but now mostly demolished.
 A private back yard with a "privy" (toilet) was a defining feature of the byelaw terraced house, a type of dwelling built to comply with the Public Health Act 1875.